kush1912/We-Care---Angular-NodeJs/README.md

 ### List of Softwares Required:
--Node JS
+- Node JS
--Angular
+- Angular
+- MongoDB
--Visual Studio Code IDE
+- Visual Studio Code IDE

 ### Project Implementation
 1. Use npm install command to get all the required packages downloaded.